The goal of Cultural Development Network (CDN) is a vibrant and rich Australian culture.

 CDN carries out significant research and development into what matters to communities, their elected representatives, artists and arts managers.
 Understanding better planning principles, how to evaluate and provide meaningful measurement of outcomes, particularly the understanding of connection of cultural outcomes to economic, social, environmental and civic outcomes of engagement in cultural development activities.

 Through this website, our projects, published research, participation in public programs and our monthly e-bulletins, we provide opportunities for people interested in the cultural vitality of local communities to exchange information and ideas.
+CDN has strong international relationships through an existing MOU with the United Cities and Local Governments (UCLG).

 Discourse and Debate

-Since our establishment in 2000, we have initiated or contributed to more than 150 public events.
+Since our establishment in 2000, we have initiated or contributed to than 200 public events.
 These have been designed to stimulate productive dialogue between sectors as diverse as refugee and youth services, academia, school and community education, disability, housing, environmental sustainability, juvenile justice, local government culture development, and community services.
 We have also run seven major conferences: Making Culture Count in 2012, Culture: A New Way of Thinking for Local Government in 2011, Regenerating Community in 2009, Expanding Cultures in 2007, The Fourth Pillar of Sustainability in 2004, Beyond Cultural Policy Symposium in 2003, and The Art of Dissent in 2002.

 Projects and Partnerships